 host/official to race in that race.
 If you invite friends or someone who is not authorized

 to race, you will be penalized.
-If this occurs more than once it could result in a season
+If this occurs more than once it could result in a penalty

-continue quit races frequently, they can be removed from the league.
-As frustrating as
+results.
+If drivers continue quit races frequently, they can be removed from the league.

-must make an attempt to rejoin the lobby and retire their car.
-Drivers must not
+issues, drivers must make an attempt to rejoin the lobby and retire their car.
+Drivers

-intentionally crash their car for the purpose of quitting the race.
-This can trigger a safety
+must not intentionally crash their car for the purpose of quitting the race.
+This can

-car or VSC, effect other cars strategies and change the outcome of the race.
-Doing so
+trigger a safety car or VSC, effect other cars strategies and change the outcome of the

 4.1 Restarting Router – Drivers MUST restart their router prior to a race.
 You must do